Order Fulfillment KPIs: Measuring Progress & Success

-An important part of any business, whether it is order fulfillment or material handling, is analysis: You need to be constantly analyzing your operations to see where you are hitting your goals, where you stand to improve, and where you need to consider a serious overhaul.
-Looking at your Key Performance Indicators (KPIs) is a way for you to undergo this important analysis.
+An important part of any business, whether it is order fulfillment or material handling, is analysis: You need to be constantly analyzing your operation to see where you are hitting your goals, where you stand to improve with slight adjustments, and where you may need to consider a serious overhaul.

 Free Guide: Top Order Fulfillment KPI Indicators